-Note that because the number of elements is odd ($N/2+1$), the element in the middle (at $N/4+1$) stands alone.
-Also, computing $\mathbf{x}_{add}$ and $\mathbf{x}_{sub}$ only needs to be performed once for a given $\mathbf{x}$, and can be stored in cache memory and reused multiple times.
-This new formulation then implies that $\mathbf{z}$ can be computed as follows, where $\cdot$ is the dot product:
+Computing $\mathbf{x}_{s}$ and $\mathbf{x}_{d}$ only needs to be performed once for a given $\mathbf{x}$, and can be stored in cache memory and reused multiple times.
+This new formulation implies that $\mathbf{z}$ can be computed as follows, where $\cdot$ is the dot product: